Is GOAL Right for Me?

 Please use the following screening tool to decide if GOAL would be a good option for you!

 - Do you have an intellectual or developmental disability?

 If you have a learning disability and only require accommodations, regular admission to University of Northern Colorado may be a better option than UNC GOAL.
-Please visit the Disability Support Services Website to learn more about supports offered at UNC.
+Please visit the Disability Resource Center Website to learn more about supports offered at UNC.

 UNC GOAL requires student's to have a documented intellectual or developmental disability along with a current psychoeducational evaluation to be uploaded with the application as documentation of a student's disability, academic level, and social skills.
 For more information about what qualifies as an intellectual or developmental disability, please visit the American Association on Intellectual and Developmental Disabilities website.